RAZI JAFRI- Director & Producer

 Raised by school teachers in Lawrence, Kansas, Luther is a former internationally competitive fencer who got his start in film editing tour documentaries in the music industry.
 His work has been featured by such publications as Rolling Stone and Billboard.com.

 Having graduated from Northwestern University with an MFA in Documentary Media in 2017, his thesis documentary film portrayed the dreams of a Haitian immigrant, screening at l’Alternativa Barcelona and Oberhausen Short Film Festival.
-His short film Stay Close recently premiered at Sundance.
-He currently teaches film at Central Washington University.
+His short film, Stay Close, premiered at Sundance 2019, and made the Oscars 2020 shortlist for Documentary (Short Subject).
+He currently teaches film at Davidson College in North Carolina.

 DOUG BLUSH - Executive Producer